 There are actually several LGBT events during the Fest.
 Note that most events book up well in advance.
 To reserve your spot, plan on sending in a request by March and consult our guide on how to reserve a table at Oktoberfest.

-- Gay Sunday: Held in the Bräurosl tent on the first Sunday (September 17th in 2017), this is the largest and most popular event.
+- Gay Sunday: Held in the Bräurosl tent on the first Sunday (September 23rd in 2018), this is the largest and most popular event.
 The balcony has more than 600 seats reserved for the MLC with the tables below also catering to a LGBT crowd.
 There is the traditional drinking, eating and conversing with an international crowd, as well as special events like a drag show.
 In total, there will be around 8,000 LGBT people in the tent.
 While the tent only opens as 9:00, some people line-up much earlier to claim a seat and reservations are given away if you don't show up by 11:00.
 Tickets are so in demand there is a lotto to determine who gets in - if at all.
-(Applications can be made from May til June.)
+(Reservations can be made from May til June.)

-- RoslMontag: If 9:00 seems far too early to be drinking, RoslMontag takes place the first Monday (September 18, 2017) in the Bräurosl tent from 15:00 on, primarily in the outdoor Biergarten and the rear of the tent below the balcony.
+- RoslMontag: If 9:00 seems far too early to be drinking, RoslMontag takes place the first Monday (September 24, 2018) in the Bräurosl tent.
+It starts at a respectable 15:00.
 Entrance to this event is free and offers a casual alternative with much easier entry than Gay Sunday.

-- Prosecco-Wiesn: A different Oktoberfest experience is provided in the Fischer Vroni tent on the second Monday (September 25, 2017).
-No pork knuckle and beer here, this more upscale experience offers grilled "fish on a stick" and white wine, as well as another opportunity to make friends.
+- Prosecco-Wiesn: A different Oktoberfest experience is provided in the Fischer Vroni tent on the second Monday (October 1, 2018).
+No pork knuckle and beer here, this more upscale experience offers grilled "fish on a stick" and white wine.

 Visitor info for Rosa Wiesn-Oktoberfest

-The 2017 Oktoberfest will be held from September 16th until October 3rd.
+The 2018 Oktoberfest will be held from September 22nd til October 7th.
 If you miss the special events events, be assured that Oktoberfest is a great place to meet people of all orientations.
-Along with the tents, check out the carnival rides, shops and carnival atmosphere.
+Along with the tents, check out the carnival rides, and party atmosphere.